jxhou/ContentExplorer/design docs/AngularAnimation.md

 The transition between starting persistent style and starting transition styles, and transition between ending transition style and ending persistent style are abrupt, while the transition between starting transition style and ending transition style are animated.

 The persistent styles always exist except for void state.
 It is a good practice to use the corresponding persistent styles as transition style to avoid abrupt style jumping at begin or end of animation.

+Auto-styles (using *), a way to specify whatever the state style will be.

+When specify animation using from/to styles, an easing function is used in animate() function to control how css properties will animate.
+Angular animation also allows using keyframes() function to define a sequence of css styles, which gives full control over more sophisticated animation.
+Check out the ng-animate reusable library (ref: #13) which uses keyframes() extensively instead of using easing function.

 ## Binding animation to element
 1. Place an animation trigger on an element within the template in the form of [@triggerName]="expression", where "expression" is from the component definition.
 The expression will be evaluated to a state to trigger a state transition.